ofelcan164/API/sections/webhooks.md

 Webhooks allow you to receive notifications at an end-point of your choice for a myriad of events in Image Relay.
 Get notified when a file is uploaded, a new user is added, a folder is deleted...

-When there is a problem with a webhook, Image Relay send an email to the email of the user the webhook was created by.
-There is also support for adding additional notification_emails if you wish to alert other email addresses of issues.

 Get Webhooks
 -----------